adityarags/Spartificial-Final-Project/README.md

 ![download](https://user-images.githubusercontent.com/59119736/202876519-835792f7-17e3-45de-a7b0-6867690a6b9f.png)

 **Notes:**
-Attempt 6.
+Overfitting seems to have been reduced, but the `val_iou_score` of the model fluctuates a lot.
+This may be because the optimizer is not controlled by proper parameters.

 ---
 ### Attempt 7
-Changing the optimizer to RMSprop.
+Changing the optimizer to RMSprop to try to control the fluctuations in the model's `val_iou_score`.
 **Parameters Updated:**
 1. Optimizer = tf.keras.optimizers.RMSprop(lr)